How can exercise help with managing elevated cortisol levels from stress?

 • Flexibility and mobility work — Gentle stretching and mobility exercises help release physical tension while promoting relaxation

 The key principle underlying all effective cortisol-lowering exercise is finding the sweet spot between activity and recovery.
-These exercise types work because they challenge your body enough to trigger positive adaptations while remaining gentle enough to practice regularly without adding physical stress to your system.
+These exercise types work because they challenge your body enough to trigger positive adaptations while remaining gentle enough to practise regularly without adding physical stress to your system.
+If you’re looking for structured guidance on which programme suits your needs, exploring the available training programmes can help you find the right fit for your cortisol management goals.

 How often should you exercise to see cortisol improvements?